REDUCE YOUR WASTE, LOWER YOUR FOOTPRINT

 REPAIR CAFÉ WOOLLOONGABBA

-Location: Reverse Garbage, 7 Burke Street, Woollongabba
+Location: Reverse Garbage, 7 Burke Street, Woolloongabba

 When: 2nd Saturday, every other month, 10am-1pm, bookings required